andyofmelbourne/speckle-tracking/docs/siemens_star.rst

 Siemens Star
 ============

 First get the siemens_star cxi file (link to come).

+For a more detailed introduction to the speckle-tracking interface, start with the :ref:`diatom` tutorial.

 The Input CXI File
 ------------------